abhisah01/rtos_assignment1/README.md

 # rtos_assignment1

 There are only two files, server.c and client.c for half duplex connection.
 Run the server.c in the cloud and client.c in your perosnal laptop.

-Usage :: gcc server.c ------- compile the server.c file on the cloud computer
-         ./a.out <port_no> ------- run the server.c first using some port number
+         gcc server.c ------- compile the server.c file on the cloud computer ./a.out <port_no> ------- run the server.c first using some port number

          gcc client.c ------- compile the client.c file on your personal computer